GustavoBarros360/GustavoBarros360/README.md

 - 👋 Hi, I’m @GustavoBarros360
 - 👀 I’m interested in improve my programming skills.
 I wish to become a full-stack developer in the future.
-- 🌱 I’m currently learning and working with web development (HTML5 / CSS3 / JavaScript / React JS)
+- 🌱 I’m currently learning and working with web development (React JS) and with back and development (NodeJS).
 - 📫 How to reach me: instagram - @gustavo.b.barros; linkedin - [My profile](https://www.linkedin.com/in/gustavo-bandeira-barros/).

 <!---